SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Abstract

 \section{Abstract}

-Synthetic Aperture Radar (SAR) has emerged as a crucial imaging modality due to its all-weather capabilities.
-While recent advancements in self-supervised learning and Masked Image Modeling (MIM) have paved the way for SAR foundation models, these approaches primarily focus on low-level visual features, often overlooking multimodal alignment and zero-shot target recognition within SAR imagery.
-To address this limitation, we construct SARCLIP-1M, a large-scale vision language dataset comprising over one million text-image pairs aggregated from existing datasets.
-We further introduce SARCLIP, the first vision language foundation model tailored for the SAR domain.
-Our SARCLIP model is trained using a contrastive vision language learning approach by domain transferring strategy, enabling it to bridge the gap between SAR imagery and textual descriptions.
-Extensive experiments on image-text retrieval and zero-shot classification tasks demonstrate the superior performance of SARCLIP in feature extraction and interpretation, significantly outperforming state-of-the-art foundation models and advancing the semantic understanding of SAR imagery.
-The code and datasets will be released soon.
+Synthetic Aperture Radar (SAR) is a critical imaging modality due to its all-weather operational capability.
+Although recent advances in self-supervised learning and masked image modeling (MIM) have enabled SAR foundation models, these approaches primarily focus on low-level visual features and often neglect multi-modal representation.
+Moreover, multimodal data for SAR is scarce, limiting the development of robust cross-modal models.
+To address this limitation, we construct SARVLM-1M, a large-scale vision-language dataset comprising over one million image-text pairs aggregated from existing datasets.
+Furthermore, to mitigate the substantial differences between SAR and natural imagery, we propose a two-stage domain transfer training strategy that leverages optical remote sensing data as an intermediate bridge, facilitating effective knowledge transfer from natural images to SAR domains.
+Based on this strategy, we develop SARVLM, the first vision-language foundation model tailored for SAR, consisting of SARCLIP and SARCap.
+In addition, an ensemble strategy is utilized to improve the cross-scene generalization capability of the model.
+Moreover, SARDet and SARRot further validate the capability of the proposed framework in object detection.
+Extensive experiments on 13 benchmarks across image-text retrieval, target recognition, zero-shot classification, object detection, semantic localization, and image captioning demonstrate the superior feature extraction and interpretation capabilities of SARVLM.
+It consistently outperforms state-of-the-art vision-language models and advances semantic understanding in SAR imagery.
+Code and datasets will be released on \url{https://github.com/KlayMa527/SARVLM.git}.